Frequently Asked Questions

 Failure to participate in a distance education class does not constitute a withdrawal.

-To officially withdraw from a course please e-mail the Registrar's Office at email@example.com with your name and the course you are registered for.
+If you need any assistance withdrawing from a course please e-mail the Registrar's Office at email@example.com.

 Change of Course

 To view the Change in Class Schedule policy please see the STCC Academic Catalog.

 When taking a quiz or exam online there are a number of factors to consider that helps ensure successful completion of the assessment.
 The following suggestions will help you prepare and take an online exam in Blackboard.